nesi/perf-training/_lessons/python-scatter/01b-profiling-mpi-map.md

 ## Exercises

- * profile the scatter code under the openmp directory using 16 MPI tasks.
+ * profile the scatter code under the mpi directory using 16 MPI tasks.
 Increase the problem size by passing options `-nx 256 -ny 256 -nc 256` to *scatter.py* to make the test run longer.
  * what is the amount of time spent in `computeScatteredWave` for the above test case?